The Best Viking Strategy Games06 Jul 2020 0

-Ok, I’m not going to lie: I was actually pretty excited about the Assassin’s Creed: Valhalla reveal back at the end of April.
+Ok, I’m not going to lie: I was actually pretty excited when Assassin’s Creed: Valhalla was revealed at end of April.
 I’ve dabbled in those games in the past but not really stuck with them before.
 Assassin’s Creed: Odyssey did seem quite interesting in terms of the new design direction, but the Ancient Greece setting didn’t really do it for me.

 Valhalla though?
 Vikings?
 Saxon England!?
 Yes mate.
 And while I was busy fan-boying over Alfred the Great, it made me realise that this period or theme has actually been well covered by strategy games.

 So, if you’re also like me and looking for a way to get your Viking fix whilst waiting for the new Assassin’s Creed game (or just generally like Vikings), here’s my summary of some of the best Viking strategy games on the market.